The Truth About Being Married to Dr. Budgets

 Being married to Dr. Budgets sounds pretty great, huh?
 At least, I hope it doesn’t sound like I’m married to an extreme cheapskate who makes me eat Top Ramen every night, as many people might think when I say I’m married to Dr. Budgets 🙂

 The best part?
-I’ve heard numerous Dr. Budgets clients say they have many of the same benefits by having Daniel as a money coach!
-If you’d like to get a massage every month, review your monthly spending and financial goals, and stop worrying about money, then you should talk to Dr. Budgets too!
+I’ve heard numerous Dr. Budgets clients say they have many of the same benefits by having a Dr. Budgets money coach!
+If you’d like to get a massage every month, review your monthly spending and financial goals, and stop worrying about money, then you should talk to a Dr. Budgets money coach!
+If you have any questions or comments, please leave them in the comments section below.